SakuraWood/fixed-list/README.md

 ```
 // the parentNode of all the children view's container
 fixList = new FixedList(parentNode);
+// if you have a function to generate the content html, you also can use this:
+fixList =new FixedList(parentNode,content,getChildContent);
 // the first param is cols, and the second param is the number of children view you want to show
 fixList.initList(2, 8);
 ```